 - Toss in the green onions and garlic and stir until garlic is fragrant.
 Sprinkle the cassava flour over this mixture and stir to coat.

 - Pour in the bone broth and almond milk, stirring to combine well.
-Add the mayo, mustard, fish sauce, mushroom powder and lemon juice and whisk that all together until fully combined.
+Add the mayo, mustard, fish sauce, mushroom powder, lemon juice and salt, then together until fully combined.
 Add the peas and if you’re using the sour cream, add now and stir well to combine.
 Simmer over low heat for about 5-7 minutes.
 Mixture will thicken up as it warms.
 Taste and adjust lemon juice and salt if needed.
 Break tuna apart into bite sized pieces, stir into sauce and simmer for about 5 minutes until tuna is warmed through.

 - While the sauce simmers, boil pasta according to package directions.
 When noodles are done, drain and pour into the serving dish.
 Pour sauce over the pasta and stir gently to coat.
 Sprinkle with fresh chives and furikake if using and serve.
 Best enjoyed the day of, but it can be stored in an airtight container for up to a week.
 Reheat in a small saucepan with a bit of almond milk to loosen up the sauce if needed.